rsms/inter/CONTRIBUTING.md

 ./init.sh
 ```

-This will fetch, setup and configure everything needed to build and test Inter UI.
+This will fetch, setup and configure everything needed to build and test Inter.

 > **—Important—** Run `init.sh` everytime you pull new changes to the source code or before pushing source code to a remote repository. `init.sh` may update the UFO source files and makefile, changes which may be required to be included in a source code change.